5 Challenging Emotions Every Stepmom Will Face

 "For stepmoms, anger is a normal bridge to cross.
 But it's also an emotion stepmoms find themselves having to repress the most."

 This is a huge one.
-Resentment is really the icing on the cake on top of everything.
+Resentment is really the icing on the cake which can set off everything else for a stepmom.
 Resenting your blended family situation, the ex, or your stepkids is not a pleasant experience.
 Unfortunately, it's going to come up on the stepmom journey.

 Resentment may pop up when you feel you're doing too much as a stepmom.
 Say you're doing the majority of the school pick-ups, drop-offs, or homework duties and you feel it's taking away from the things that you want to do.
 This will cause resentment.

 On the other end, you may feel resentful as a stepmom because you think you're being left out of too many activities or even decisions.
 There's nothing worse than feeling like an outsider.

 Generally, if there's any situation you're facing or have already faced as a stepmom which makes you feel as though you're not being treated fairly, it's likely you're dealing with a good handful of resentment.

 The only real way to deal with resentment is to either change the current situation or communicate your grievances clearly.
 Otherwise, that ugly feeling is just going to build up over time.

 "Just as a new mother who has given birth is likely scared that she doesn't know what she's doing, so does a stepmom fear being a total failure.
 It's absolutely nothing to be ashamed of."